I think this DIY Rustic Easter wreath could really be used all Spring or just as an Easter wreath. Easy to make with inexpensive supplies.

 I’m no wreath expert.
 I believe the only other wreaths I’ve made are Halloween Wreaths.
-But, y’all , it’s really drab outside, and my house needed something cheerful on the front door.
+But, y’all, it’s really drab outside, and my house needed something cheerful on the front door.
 It needed a wreath.
 Unfortunately, it wasn’t in the budget to buy the wreath that I really wanted.

 Really, I had no choice, but to make my own.
-I even gathered my own twigs!
-Well…, ok, I asked my husband to do it, but close enough. 🙂 In no way am I comparing this Easter Wreath to some of the design blogger’s wreaths, but I really sort of, love it.
-I think it’s pretty cute, and rustic fits my decor.
+I even gathered my own twigs.
+Well…, ok, I asked my husband to do it, but close enough.
+In no way am I comparing this Easter Wreath to some of the design blogger’s wreaths, but I really sort of, love it.
+I think it’s pretty cute, rustic, and fits my decor.

 So, let’s talk cost.
-I already had the spanish moss, twist ties, and silk flowers.
+I already had the Spanish moss, twist ties, and silk flowers.
 My total cost aside from those products is $5.50!
-Even if I added in the Spanish Moss, and flowers…I’d still be under $15.00 If you don’t mind gathering branches from trees, and shaping them into a circle, this might just be the wreath for you.
+Even if I added in the Spanish Moss and flowers…I’d still be under $15.00 If you don’t mind gathering branches from trees, and shaping them into a circle, this might just be the wreath for you.
 Here’s what I did, and where I purchased my stuff for my DIY Rustic Easter Wreath: